Bodo-inc/Bodo-examples/examples/tpch/README.md

 In the **Software configuration** step, select `Hadoop`, `Hive`, `JupyterEnterpriseGateway`, and `Spark`.

-In **Cluster Nodes and Instances** step, choose same instance type for both master and workers.
+In the **Cluster Nodes and Instances** step, choose the same instance type for both master and workers.
 Don't create any task instances.

 ### Running queries